stefee/stef/content/0003-understanding-react-1.md

 ---

-I want to write about React to try and help people to understand what it is, how it works, why it is good, and what it is good for.
+I want to write about React to try and enable developers from various backgrounds to understand how it works, why it is good, and what it is good for.

 This is perhaps a rather lofty ambition.
 A lot of people have written about React already, so why do I feel the need to write this now?

-What I've found is that most of the writing about React is aimed at front-end developers who are experienced in developing websites and other kinds of user interface code.
+What I've found is that most of the writing about React is aimed specifically at front-end developers who are experienced in developing websites and other kinds of user interface code.
 I think maybe this is because the adoption of React in many teams has hinged on convincing the front-end developers in the team that it's something that they should be using.

 React is very popular now in teams of various sizes, which is great, or at least I think so.
 What this means though is that developers from various different schools of thought are now developing products with React, many of whom might not have chosen to use it otherwise.